dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 ```powershell
 Add-Migration InitialCreate
 ```
+###### Is important to mention that, to everything works well is needed to run migration from data project folder (where Migrations folder will be created) followed by `--startup-project <startup-application-folder>` param
 ***

 EF Core will create a directory called **Migrations** in your project, and generate some files.
 It's a good idea to inspect what exactly EF Core generated - and possibly amend it - but we'll skip over that for now.